 - Active exercise when minimal movement has been regained in an affected limb

 How Do You Receive Compensation for Brain Injury Paralysis?

 Our husband and wife team at Grant Law Office have been successfully representing injured people in Georgia for decades.
 We believe in aggressively protecting our clients’ rights to obtain significant compensation for serious personal injuries.
-We have the knowledge, skills, and resources to effectively pursue the recovery you deserve.
+Our Atlanta catastrophic injury lawyers have the knowledge, skills, and resources to effectively pursue the recovery you deserve.
 Call us at (404) 995-3955 to schedule a free consultation with no time limit.